morleym/furtive-handbook/docs/intro.md

 Consequently, it's important that you are *consciously working with your format ideas*, while being aware of potential benefits & pitfalls, rather than *winging it as an afterthought*.

 Having a quick reference to compare the strengths and drawbacks of different formats will empower you to lead productive conversations with your team.
-Getting everyone behind a plan, and prepared to make the most of it in their roles—and mitigate potential issues—will produce better results.
+With everyone prepared to make the most of a format in their roles, and to mitigate potential issues they'll encounter, your team will produce better results.

 ## Who am I?